 Dear Editors,

-our manuscript “Impact of COVID-19 Pandemic on Perceived Access and Quality of Care in German People with Parkinson's Disease”.
-It summarises the results from an anonymous online survey distributed among German people with Parkinson´s disease (PD) and with respect to their care before its onset.
+It is with great pleasure that we submit to you results from an anonymous online survey with Parkinson´s disease (PD) at an early stage of the pandemic and with respect to their care before its onset.

-heterogeneous clinical presentationdistinct healthcare needsduring the illness.
-The COVID-19 pandemic, has added to the scarcity of health resources, with a special emphasis on vulnerable groups, such as person´s with PD Yet, to the best of our knowledge it has not yet been investigated who was particularly affected at early stages of the pandemic, this when vaccinations were not yet available.
-In this study we the social determinants of health which posits individual and structural barriers in access to health care and investigated which barriers were particularly limiting PD.
-By means of a Generalized Linear model (GLM), we could delineate significant predictors for 551 filled out questionnaires.
+The heterogeneous clinical presentation of PD leads to healthcare during illness.
+The COVID-19 pandemic, has added to the scarcity of health resources, vulnerable groups, such as person´s with PD. has not yet been investigated who was particularly affected at early stages of the pandemic, this when vaccinations were not yet available.
+In this study combined the idea of the so called social determinants of health individual and structural barriers in access to health care for German PD-patients’ By means of a Generalized Linear model (GLM), we could delineate significant predictors for 551 filled out questionnaires.
 While satisfaction for PD-related care significantly decreased during the pandemic, our data indicates factors such as educational level, perceived expertise of healthcare providers, confidence in remote care, perceived ease of obtaining healthcare and the ability to access care prior to the pandemic, the density of neurologists within the area of living and the ability to overcome barriers as indicative of higher odds to perceive unmet needs during the pandemic.
 Our data can help to understand which patients need special attention in future Covid-19 outbreaks.
 At the same time, there is the potential to extrapolate the results to the general population and to the broader question of where limited healthcare resources should be allocated to target the best possible care for PD patients.

 The manuscript was prepared according to the Journal’s Instructions for Authors and is submitted online.
 All Co-authors have seen and agree with the contents of this manuscript.
 The material in the manuscript has not been published before and is not being considered for publication elsewhere.
 We hope that you find our manuscript sufficiently stimulating and worthy of publication in your journal.

 Yours sincerely,